-Involving and engaging the broader organisation in scenario planning and what-if analyses is critical in two ways:
+Involving and engaging the broader organization in scenario planning and what-if analyses is critical in two ways:

 A collaborative process doesn't have to be difficult.
 And when you work together from the same dataset, you'll improve stakeholder alignment and get buy-in faster.